 Does Habitat Give Homes Away?

 No, Habitat does not give away homes.
 We are committed to giving hard-working families a hand up, not a hand out.
-Families are carefully selected by the Habitat Northern Virginia Family Selection Committee on the basis of their need, willingness to partner and help build, rental history, adequate credit score, and ability to pay the mortgage.
+Families are carefully selected by Habitat NOVA’s Family Selection Committee on the basis of their need, willingness to partner and help build, rental history, adequate credit score, and ability to pay the mortgage.
 All are welcome to apply to be Habitat homeowners and to collaborate on the build, regardless of background, race, or religion.
 Once a family is selected, they must commit to putting in 300 to 500 hours of work on the construction of their home, what we call “sweat equity.”
 After they move into their home, they pay their affordable mortgage at a zero percent interest rate directly to their Habitat affiliate, Habitat NOVA.
 Those funds are then used to pay for the building of new Habitat homes in the area.

 Who is Involved in Habitat Builds?